douglasgreen/outlines/society/philosophy/books.en.md

 morality, the nature of the self, and the path to spiritual liberation.
 It has had a lasting influence on Hindu philosophy and is revered as one of the most important texts in Hinduism.

-## Democritus: Fragments by Democritus of Abdera
+## "Democritus: Fragments" by Democritus of Abdera

 Democritus was an ancient Greek philosopher, born around 460 BCE in Abdera, Thrace, and is best known for his formulation of an atomic theory of the universe.
 He was a student of Leucippus, and